janm31415/j3d/README.md

 # j3d
-3d viewer for ply, stl, obj, vox.
-Also minor support for gltf and glb.
+3d viewer for ply, stl, obj, vox, off.
+Also minor support for gltf and glb (geometry is loaded, but not all textures and materials will be loaded).

 Introduction
 ------------